Andreansx/Networking-lab/README.md

 The usual setup is to stretch a L2 domain through the devices in the lab.
 For example we create a network NET10-MGMT-VID10, which as you can see in the name, would use VLAN ID of 10.
-Then the process is super simple, cause you just need to add one more allowed VLAN to the tagged links between all devices, and assign an IP address from that network, for each device.
+Then the process is super simple, as it only requires adding one more allowed VLAN to the tagged links between all devices, and assign an IP address from that network, for each device.

 But that does not work in datacenters, since this kind of management network, is strictly intergrated with the rest of the network, the underlay.